 The project will engage all cane farmers, graziers and harvesting contractors in the Janes Creek catchment to improve practices, conduct system repair and install treatment solutions.

-Reef Catchments will deliver a whole-of-system project integrating management practice adoption, system repair and treatment solutions.
+The project will improve water quality in the catchment via a whole-of-system project integrating management practice adoption, system repair and treatment solutions.

 Water quality improvements will then be evaluated and monitored.